 is a cash back card that's geared toward foodies.

 This card is most rewarding when you use it for dining out and entertaining.
 You'll earn unlimited 4% cash back on those purchases.

 It's also not too shabby if you're buying groceries.
 You can earn 2% back at supermarkets.
 The only potential caveat to keep in mind is the $95 annual fee that applies after the first year.

 SavorOne Rewards from Capital One

 You'll earn slightly less rewards on dining and entertainment -- 3% cash back versus 4%.
-But it's still a solid choice for earning cash back on groceries, with a 2% rewards rate.
+But it's still a solid choice for earning cash back on groceries.

 What's the Verdict?

 Quicksilver from Capital One could be a good choice if you're looking for a no-frills cash back rewards card.

 There's nothing special you have to do to activate cash back rewards.
 You can shop and book travel like you normally would, earning the same 1.5% rewards rate everywhere.